bftsmart-project/diversity/README.md

 1. Run make
 2. That's all!

+**Note:** project was set-up to be built with Go version <= 1.8.
+If using newer Go releases, please refer to file `demos/go/Makefile` in order to adjust the build for it.

 ## Running
 Demos are in the demos/ folder.
 Do the following in order to run the helper script which guides you through running a demo.